signl4/signl4-userimport/README.md

 The two step approach is required when users are supposed to be member in multiple teams due to the way the SIGNL4 API v2 is designed.

 1. **Step 1: Configure the CSV File**
    - Begin by customizing the CSV file included in the `csv` folder to reflect your desired user and team configurations.
-Ensure accurate email addresses for each user and specify the appropriate teams as per your SIGNL4 account’s structure.
+Ensure accurate email addresses for each user and specify the appropriate teams as per your SIGNL4 account's structure.

 2. **Step 2: Run `1_inviteUsersToTeams_csv.ps1`**
    - This script reads the CSV file and invites each user to a designated team in SIGNL4.
 An invitation email is sent to each user.